mknx/smarthome/plugins/asterisk/README.md

 Requirements
 ============
 A running asterisk daemon with a configured Asterisk Manager Interface (AMI) is necessary.
 In manager.config its required to enable at least:
-<code>read = system,call,user,cdr</code> and `write = system,call,orginate`.
+<code>read = system,call,user,cdr</code> and `write = system,call,orginate`
 In misc/asterisk some configuration files from the authors asterisk are available to learn from.

 Configuration